Cancer in Africa: Everything You Need to Know

 Carcinoma

-This form of cancer begins in the lower or basal (base) part of the epidermal layer of the skin.
+Basal cell carcinoma begins in the lower part of the skin’s epidermal layer.

-Squamous carcinomas are also called epidermoid carcinomas.
-These cells lie under the upper surface of the skin.
-They also form linings on tissues and organs like the stomach, intestines, lungs, bladder, and kidneys.
+Squamous cell carcinoma, also known as epidermoid carcinoma, affects the skin and linings of organs like the stomach, intestines, lungs, bladder, and kidneys.

 Sarcoma